hermitpopcorn/advent-of-code-2023/README.md

 Bad because, on top of that strange pattern-finding algorithm, I also did not refactor the part 1 solution.
 The part 1 solution I coded is VERY geared for part 1's solution, so much that 80% of it is unusable in part 2.
 Instead of refactoring it so that both solution share more code, I just created new functions and marched on.
 I even wrote two functions to parse the input file, even though I usually (on previous days) just write one and use it for both parts.
 Now the `lib.rs` file feels like it's filled by two different modules.
 I failed to predict what kind of question part 2 will be, and because of it, the part 1 solution code couldn't fit with new requirements.
 It also forced me to solve part 2 in part 1's mindset, causing the whole process to even get more jumbled.

 I did get two stars for this day, but I'm not that happy.

+## Day 15

+I, uh, took a month break because reasons.
+But it's not like I planned on finishing this on time anyway.
+I'm a "my pace" kind of guy (that's Japanglish).

+This one's easy, probably because it's an intro to hash maps?
+Though I've been using hash maps for solutions of prior days.
+Still, this one is where "hash maps" super explicitly mentioned in the problem.
+I guess that's on me for using a higher-level language.

+But on the flip side, I think this is the first time I've used *an array*.
+Uptil now I've relied on the higher-level implementation, `Vec`, which handles length changes and all that difficult stuff for me.
+But on this day, I opted to create a 256-length array, initialized with 256 empty objects because the problem specifically told me to do so.